OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-core-concepts.md

 This sample creates the following data in the current worksheet:

 ![A sales record showing value rows, a formula column, and formatted headers.](../images/excel-overview-range-sample.png)

+For more information, see [Set and get range values, text, or formulas using the Excel JavaScript API](excel-add-ins-ranges-get-set-values.md).

 ### Charts, tables, and other data objects